x157/x157.github.io/UE5/LyraStarterGame/Experience/index.md

 - This is required for PIE but otherwise doesn't do anything for the game

+<a id='CVars'></a>
+## Console Variables

+For testing purposes, you can add a delay to the Lyra Experience Loading process to simulate slow computers and/or networks.

+- `lyra.chaos.ExperienceDelayLoad.MinSecs` (minimum delay)
+- `lyra.chaos.ExperienceDelayLoad.RandomSecs` (maximum time added to `MinSecs`)

 # Lyra Gameplay Initiation

 This section discusses the intended way to initiate actual gameplay in a Lyra Experience.